amb5l/PyHDLio/README.md

 # PyHDLio

-An HDL parsing library using ANTLR4, packaged as the `hdlio` Python module.
+A Python HDL parsing library using ANTLR4.

 ## Installation

+To install from this repository, as an editable package:

 ```bash
 pip install -e .